cargonvis/cargonvis/README.md

 ### Hi there, I'm [Carlos Gonzalez](https://cargonvis.github.io/) 👋

-I am a first year Robotics and Embedded AI Master's student at [Maynooth University](https://www.maynoothuniversity.ie/) in Ireland.
-Apart from that I am looking for a job on Data Analysis, Robotics, Machine Learning or Artificial Intelligence in general.
+I am a Robotics and Embedded AI Master's student at [Maynooth University](https://www.maynoothuniversity.ie/) in Ireland.
+Apart from that I am looking for a job on Data Analysis, Machine Learning (or Artificial Intelligence in general) or robotics.
 I like to contribute in open source projects.

 <!-- I am a Data Engineer currently living in Pori (Finland).
 Apart from that I am looking for a job on Robotics, Machine Learning, Data Analysis or Artificial Intelligence in general.
 I like to contribute in open source projects. -->